Segerberg/iphone-sms-archiver/README.md

 Running the script
 -------------------
-You need to connect your iPhone to iTunes and perform a local backup, Icloud-backup is not the way to go.
+You need to connect your iPhone to iTunes and perform a local backup (no encryption), Icloud-backup is not the way to go.

     $ python app.py